cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 - Followed by the content of the response
     - Ex: image file or HTML file

-We can see examples of these two HTTP requests with `netcat`.
-Since both `netcat` and web servers/clients connect over sockets, we can pretend to be a web client or server and recieve the text that the opposing computer sends.
+We can see the contents of real HTTP requests using `netcat` by pretending to be either a web client or server.

 Let's first act as a web server.
-We first tell `netcat` to open a server connection with `nc -l 10000`, and then in a web browser navigate to the URL that specifies this server.
-You can use the domain name `localhost` to specify the local computer rather than connecting to a remote computer over the internet.
-In Chrome, I'll navigate to the URL `http://localhost:10000/index.html`. `netcat` outputs this:
+We tell `netcat` to open a server connection with `nc -l 10000`, and then in a web browser navigate to the URL with the domain name of this server.
+We can use the domain name `localhost` to specify the local computer rather than connecting to a remote computer over the internet.
+In Chrome, we'll navigate to the URL `http://localhost:10000/index.html`. `netcat` outputs this:

 ```
 $ nc -l 10000
 GET /index.html HTTP/1.1   # GET == method; /index.html == request URI; HTTP/1.0 == version